Lucchese crime family: The Two Tommies

-After the murder of Masseria, a Mafia meeting was hosted by Maranzano, and he proclaimed himself the new Capo di tutti capi (boss of all bosses) of the American Mafia.
-Maranzano outlined a peace plan to all the Sicilian and Italian Mafia leaders in the United States.
-There would be 24 organizations (to be known as "families") throughout the country who would elect their own bosses.
-Maranzano also reorganized all the Italian-American gangs in New York City into five families to be headed by Lucky Luciano, Vincent Mangano, Joseph Profaci, Gagliano, and himself.
-Gagliano was awarded the old Reina organization, with Lucchese as his underboss.
+After the murder of Masseria, a meeting between the families was convened by Maranzano, who proclaimed himself the new capo di tutti capi (boss of all bosses) of the American Mafia.
+Maranzano outlined a peace plan in which twenty-four organizations (to be known as "families") throughout the country would elect their own bosses, while the Italian American gangs in New York would be reorganized into five families.
+One of these families was headed by Gagliano, who was confirmed as boss of the old Reina organization with Lucchese as his underboss.
+The other four families were to be headed by Maranzano, Lucky Luciano, Vincent Mangano and Joseph Profaci, with Maranzano wielding authority over all of the families.

-However, Luciano and other mob members were not willing to serve under Maranzano.
+However, Luciano and other mobsters were not willing to serve under Maranzano.
 When Maranzano learned about Luciano's disaffection, he hired a gunman to kill him.
 However, in September 1931, Luciano struck first.
-Several Jewish assassins provided by Luciano's associate Meyer Lansky murdered Maranzano in his office, making Luciano the most powerful mobster in New York.
+Several Jewish assassins provided by Luciano's associate, Meyer Lansky, murdered Maranzano at his office inside the New York Central Building at 230 Park Avenue, making Luciano the most powerful mobster in the city.

-Luciano kept the family structure as created by Maranzano, but removed the boss of bosses in favor of a ruling body, The Commission.
-The Commission's responsibility was to regulate the families' affairs and resolve all differences between the families.
+Luciano kept the family structure as created by Maranzano but removed the boss of bosses title in favor of a governing body, the Commission.
+The body's responsibility was to regulate the families' affairs and mediate disputes between mobsters.
 The first Commission members included Luciano, Gagliano, Bonanno, Profaci, Mangano, Chicago Outfit boss Al "Scarface" Capone and Buffalo family boss Stefano Magaddino, with Luciano as chairman.
 Although the Commission was technically a democratic institution, it was actually controlled by Luciano and his allies.

-During the 1930s and 1940s, Gagliano and Lucchese led their family into profitable areas of the trucking and clothing industries.
+During the 1930s and 1940s, Gagliano and Lucchese led their family into profitable areas of New York's trucking and garment industries.
 When Luciano was sent to prison for pandering in 1936, a rival alliance took control of the Commission.
-The alliance of Mangano, Bonanno, Magaddino, and Profaci used their power to control organized crime in America.
-Understanding his vulnerability, Gagliano was careful to avoid opposing this new alliance.
-Gagliano was a quiet man who avoided the media and stayed off the streets.
-He preferred to pass his orders to the family through Lucchese and a few other close allies.

-Lucchese, in contrast, was the public face of the family who carried out Gagliano's orders.
-In 1946, Lucchese attended the Cosa Nostra Havana Conference in Cuba on behalf of Gagliano.
-Gagliano kept such a low profile that virtually nothing is known about his activities from 1932 until he died in 1951.
+The alliance of Mangano, Bonanno, Magaddino and Profaci used their power to control organized crime in the U.S. Understanding his vulnerability, Gagliano was careful to avoid openly opposing this new alliance, preferring to quietly pass his orders through Lucchese and a few other close allies.
+Lucchese, by contrast, embraced his role as the public face and street boss of the family.
+In 1946 he attended the Havana Conference in Cuba on behalf of Gagliano.